” You an appraiser? ” the ball capped man, leaning against a pickup, asks me as I stand in the street and take a photo

 Cocoa is grown mostly in West Africa but is also cultivated in the Dominican Republic,Grenada and Nicaragua, all located in the same geographical band circling the waist of our planet.

-Cocoa is labor intensive to grow and turn into products people will buy, but it gives us chocolate, which tastes good to most everyone and is healthy now, unless you ask your dentist.
+Cocoa is labor intensive to grow and turn into products people will buy, but it brings us chocolate, which tastes good to most everyone and is healthy now, unless you ask your dentist.

-This Cacao Museo is located north of the Parque Colon, in Santo Domingo, and it is surprising all the cacao products that are sold here.
+This Cacao Museo is located north of the Parque Colon, in Santo Domingo, and it surprises to see all the products that are made with cacao beans.

 Chocolate,as ancient Aztecs believed, does keep Doctors away.